gmc-code/PC-microbit-micropython/docs/introduction/power_management.rst

 Sleep
 ------

 When powered by USB, press and hold power/reset for 5 seconds to enter sleep.
-The micro:bit power LED will dim from bright red to off.
+The microbit power LED will dim from bright red to off.
 It will then flash on/off, showing you that it is still connected to the power source.
 Press power/reset to wake up.

-Removing the USB power cable and re-adding it will also wake the micro:bit.
+Removing the USB power cable and re-adding it will also wake the microbit.

 ----

 Power off
 ----------

-When powered by battery, press and hold power/reset for 5 seconds to power off the micro:bit.
-The micro:bit power LED will dim from bright red to off.
+When powered by battery, press and hold power/reset for 5 seconds to power off the microbitThe microbit power LED will dim from bright red to off.
 It will then remain off until you press the power/reset to wake up.
-Disconnecting the USB and battery power supply will also power off the micro:bit.
+Disconnecting the USB and battery power supply will also power off the microbit.

 Inserting a USB power lead will also wake the device.